 Dr. Small has an international reputation for research and treatment of gynecological malignancies, and he also specializes in treating gastrointestinal and breast cancers.
 He is co-chair of the NRG Oncology Gynecologic Committee, former chair of the NCI-funded Radiation Therapy Oncology Group (RTOG) Gynecologic Working Group, and the immediate past chair of the Gynecologic Cancer InterGroup.
 Dr. Small is a fellow in the American College of Radiation Oncology, the American College of Radiology and the American Society for Radiation Oncology.
 The author of over 200 publications, 26 invited book chapters, and six books, he has been the president of the Council of Affiliated Regional Radiation Oncology Societies and the Chicago Radiological Society.
 He has also acted as the chair of the Gynecologic Cancer InterGroup Cervix Cancer Committee.

-Dr. Stiff is the medical director of the Cardinal Bernardin Cancer Center and director of the division of hematology/oncology at Loyola Medicine.
+Dr. Stiff is the director of the division of hematology/oncology at Loyola Medicine.
 He is the Coleman Professor of Oncology at Loyola University Chicago Stritch School of Medicine; he is also a Stritch alumnus.
 Dr. Stiff is board certified in internal medicine, oncology and hematology.
 He completed his residency in internal medicine at the Cleveland Clinic and was a research fellow at the Memorial Sloan-Kettering Cancer Center in New York.